jeffgbutler/java-payment-calculator/README.md

    ./mvnw clean spring-boot:build-image
    ```

-1. Push image to Docker Hub (login to Docker Hub first with `docker login`):
+2. Push image to Docker Hub (login to Docker Hub first with `docker login`):

    ```shell
    docker push jeffgbutler/payment-calculator
    ```

-1. Create a network in Docker so the payment calculatro can find Redis by DNS name:
+3. Create a network in Docker so the payment calculator can find Redis by DNS name:

    ```shell
    docker network create payment-calculator-network
    ```

-1. Start Redis in Docker:
+4. Start Redis in Docker:

    ```shell
    docker run --name redis --detach --network payment-calculator-network redis
    ```

-   This will make a Redis instance available in the `payment-calculator-network` at DNS name "redis" and port "6397".
+   This will make a Redis instance available in the `payment-calculator-network` at DNS name "redis" and port "6397."
-   Note that this Redis instance will not persist any data and has no password - so use this for testing only!
+   Note that this Redis instance will not persist any data and has no password — so use this for testing only!

-1. Start the Payment Calculator in Docker:
+5. Start the Payment Calculator in Docker:

    ```shell
    docker run --detach --publish 8080:8080 \